-Fig. 3.5. (a) Near-global (65°S–80°N, excluding continental shelves, the Indonesian seas, and the Sea of Okhostk) integrals of monthly ocean temperature anomalies [°C; updated from Roemmich and Gilson (2009)] relative to record-length average monthly values, smoothed with a 5-month Hanning filter and contoured at odd 0.02°C intervals (see colorbar) vs. pressure and time. (b) Linear trend of temperature anomalies over time for the length of the record in (a) plotted vs. pressure in °C decade−1 (orange line), and trend with a Niño3.4 regression removed (blue line) following Johnson and Birnbaum (2017).
+Fig. 3.5. (a) Near-global (80°N–65°S, excluding continental shelves, the Indonesian seas, and the Sea of Okhostk) integrals of monthly ocean temperature anomalies (°C; updated from Roemmich and Gilson 2009) relative to record-length average monthly values, smoothed with a 5-month Hanning filter and contoured at odd 0.02°C intervals (see color bar) versus pressure and time. (b) Linear trend of temperature anomalies over time for the length of the record in (a) plotted versus pressure in °C decade−1 (orange line), and trend with a Niño3.4 regression removed (blue line) following Johnson and Birnbaum (2017).